 We used taxis a lot and found them to be cheap, costing approximately $5 to get from District 1 to District 2.
 We enjoyed our time here and would definitely consider living in Ho Chi Minh City to get more of a feel for this wonderful city.

-Things to do in Ho Chi Minh City Summary
+Last Words on things to do in Ho Chi Minh City

 Have you been to Ho Chi Minh City?
 What do you love about this vibrant city?
 Feel free to leave a comment.